bSchnepp/WayBootMgr/README.md

 	- Support ext2 at all.

-	- Support multiboot 1 and 2.
+	- Support multiboot 1 and/or 2.

 	- Support running ELF executables as kernels, ala GNU GRUB.